Battle of Lagos (1693): Battle

 Rooke could not avoid battle, but held the advantage of being to windward.
 Ordering the merchant ships to disperse, his squadron took up battle positions.
 The battle started around 8 pm. when the rear of his squadron was overtaken by the French van, led by Jean Gabaret.
 Two Dutch ships, Zeeland (64, Philip Schrijver) and Wapen van Medemblik (64, Jan van der Poel), engaged the French, thus sacrificing themselves.
 They fought valiantly, giving the rest of the allied ships time enough to escape.
 When the two Dutch ships finally surrendered, Tourville was very impressed and congratulated the two captains, asking them if they "were men or devils".

 Rooke declared it "one of the best judged things I ever saw in action".

 The next day Rooke, with 54 merchant ships in company, was standing west.
 In pursuit were just four French warships.
 As they closed, Rooke's flagship, the Royal Oak (100) guns, turned to face them.
 After a short exchange they abandoned the chase and drew off.
 Rooke and his group were able to reach Madeira without further incident, where he found Monck (60) with one of the Dutch warships, and 40 or 50 merchant ships in company.
 With this party and stragglers collected en route, Rooke was able to reach Ireland on 30 July.

 Aftermath

 While over half of the convoy was saved, some 90 ships were lost, the majority Dutch.
 40 ships were taken as prizes by the French, the remainder destroyed.
 The two main goals of the convoy: first, to deliver the traders to their destinations in the Mediterranean and second, to establish a naval presence there, were defeated.
 For the French there was a huge gain, with prizes valued at 30 million livres.
 The City of London judged it the worst financial disaster since the Great Fire, 27 years previously.

-For Tourville it was worthy revenge for his defeat in the Battles of Barfleur and La Hogue one year earlier.